utahplt/gtp-benchmarks/README.md

 ---

 - No I/O actions during timed computation
-- typed/untyped versions
+- Able to run all typed/untyped configurations
-- Run at least 1 second, in fastest configuration (preferably, at least 5 like DaCapo)
+- Run for 1-5 seconds when untyped or fully-typed
-- Input sizes
+- Run for < 300 seconds in the worst case

 Glossary